 A successful loyalty program often comes with a rewarding referral program.
 Using referral marketing in general is a great way to build a following.

 With a tiered program, you can offer even better rewards to the higher tiers who refer your online store to others.

 This way, the higher customers go in your loyalty tiers, the better perks they’ll get for not only making purchases, and taking action, but also for referring others to you.

-Be sure to follow referral marketing best practices.
+Be sure to follow referral marketing best practices and keep an eye on your referral program metrics to maintain a successful referral program.
 These include explaining how your referral program works and when customers get their rewards.